 ‘Waterproof’ has a harmonious pop sensibility, without diminishing Sparks’ eccentricity nor originality.
 It’s a modernized ‘Singin’ In the Rain’!
 Benny Goodman meets the Buzzcocks in the swinging, syncopated ‘Perfume’ (the first single).

 Ron Mael emulates a stressed Strauss in the waltz, ‘There’s No Such Thing As Aliens’.
 This song is a vocal showcase, building and swelling until all of your fears are completely gone!

 Everyone, including atheists will have a bona fide religious experience during ‘As I Sit Down To Play The Organ At the Notre Dame Cathedral’.
 At least one epiphany is guaranteed for all!
 It’s already the No. 1 song in Heaven!
-The organist, leaving his honey back at the pub, sings of playing for the masses, faithfully believing that he spiritually reaches at least one person.
+The organist, leaving his honey back at the pub, sings about playing for the masses, faithfully believing that he spiritually reaches at least one person (hopefully a female tourist) yet God gets all the credit.
 The stuttering, ascending chord progression and glorious chorus of ‘Hallelujah’ seemingly envelop and uplift the entire world.